SapphireSlash/F.W.S.F.S.S/README.md

 The goal of this system making it easier which websites should you use.

-**VERY IMPORTANT**: I will only allow font websites that are 100% free because it gets confusing when you add paid websites (especially half paid, half free font websites).
+**VERY IMPORTANT:** I will only allow font websites that are 100% free because it gets confusing when you add paid websites (especially half paid, half free font websites).

 F.W.S.F.S Page: https://sapphireslash.neocities.org/fwsfs